5 Dog friendly Must do's

 Top 5 Things to Do

 1. As the seasons change, so too does its landscape.
-Nothing will beat a long walk in autumn through the Brechfa Forest, wellingtons crunching through a carpet of scarlet, orange and lemon-yellow leaves with an excited dog scampering in front of you.
+Nothing will beat a long walk through the Brechfa Forest, wellingtons crunching through a carpet of scarlet, orange and lemon-yellow leaves with an excited dog scampering in front of you.
 The Black Lion in Abergorlech is a great place to stop over, dog friendly and a riverside beer garden.
 What more could one want?

 2. The wild and rugged area around Llyn Y Fan, on the western edge of the Brecon Beacons National Park, has been in the spotlight for centuries.
 A 10-mile challenging circular walk takes in the Llyn y Fan lakes, and with jaw dropping views, makes a superb day out for you and your best friend.